augustss/MicroHs/README.md

 ## Bootstrapping
 It is possible to recompile the compiler without access to a Haskell compiler.
 The combinator file for the compiler itself is available in `comb/mhs.comb`.
+The bootstrapping process takes about 30s.
 To bootstrap:
  * build the evaluator `make bin/eval`, this requires a C compiler
  * compiler the compiler
 ```
 bin/eval -H50M -rcomb/mhs.comb -- -ilib -isrc -onewmhs.comb MicroHs.Main
 ```
+ * The file `newmhs.comb` is the new combinator binary and it should be identical to `comb/mhs.comb`.